prefix-dev/rattler-build/docs/recipe_file.md

 ### Skipping builds

-List conditions under which rattler-build should skip the build of this recipe.
+Lists conditions under which `rattler-build` should skip the build of this recipe.
-Particularly useful for defining recipes that are platform specific.
+Particularly useful for defining recipes that are platform-specific.
 By default, a build is never skipped.

 ```yaml